thedatabaseme/dyndns_hetzner/README.md

     - ansible-playbook -i hosts -e "api_key=<HETZNER_DNS_API_KEY> dns_zone=myowndomain.com external_ip_address=92.2.1.118" -e '{ "dyndns_names":["cloud","*.cloud"] }' dyndns.yml -k -K -u <USERNAME>

+The variable `dyndns_names` should always be a `list` type.
+So even when you want only to set one DNS name to your `external_ip_address`, you have to specify it as a list like in the example above.

 Author Information
 ------------------